-5 Places to Discover Amazing Sand Dunes in Michigan
+6 Places to Discover Amazing Sand Dunes in Michigan

 Michigan has more than 300,000 acres of sand dunes that offer breathtaking views or thrilling experiences across the state, some of which have been getting national acclaim for their beauty.

-Take a look at the roundup below to learn more about some of the many sand dunes across the state.
+Take a look at the roundup below to learn more about visiting some of the many sand dunes across the state.

 Michigan's Sleeping Bear Dunes Lakeshore encompasses a 60 km (35 mi.) stretch of Lake Michigan's eastern coastline, as well as the North and South Manitou Islands.
 The Sleeping Bear Dunes National Park was established primarily for its outstanding natural features, including forests, beaches, dune formations and ancient glacial phenomena.
 The dunes are a great place to spend the day hiking with the family, camping at the state park, or enjoying the shoreline—just be careful about running down the dunes without being prepared to climb back up.
 They’re steep!

-The Saugatuck Dunes State Park is a day-use park along a secluded strip of Lake Michigan shoreline, Saugatuck Dunes State Park offers 2.5 miles of shore line.
+The Saugatuck Dunes State Park is a day-use park along a secluded strip of Lake Michigan shoreline, Saugatuck Dunes State Park offers 2.5 miles of shoreline.
 The park has fresh water coastal dunes that are over 200 feet tall.
 The park's terrain varies from steep slopes to rolling hills.

 3. Silver Lake Sand Dunes – Hart, Mears and Pentwater

 The Silver Lake Sand Dunes are a beach paradise!
-These massive dunes are nestled along the shore of Lake Michigan and Silver Lake —the only sand dunes in Michigan where you can drive your own ORV—and miles of pristine shoreline beaches designed for pure family fun.
+These massive dunes are nestled along the shore of Lake Michigan and Silver Lake —the only sand dunes in Michigan where you can drive your own ORV—and miles of pristine shoreline beaches designed for pure family fun and adventure.
 The Silver Lake Sand Dunes encompass the towns of Hart, Mears, and Pentwater making it the perfect spot for a family vacation with miles of tree-lined bike trails, historic towns, a lighthouse and more.
 Spend the morning on the dunes, the afternoon in the water and finish the day in one of the charming villages for a relaxing dinner at a locally owned restaurant.

 Five square miles of Grand Sable Dunes are perched atop the 300-foot high Grand Sable Banks.
 Left by enormous glaciers, the Grand Sable Dunes dwarf comprehension.
 A portion of the Grand Sable Dunes is set aside as a Research Natural Area.